mscgenjs/mscgenjs-core/wikum/readme.md

 [sverweij/mscgen_js/.../interpreter/raster-exporter.js][mscgenjs.rasterexport.source]

 You might have noticed the [interpreter](https://sverweij.github.io/mscgen_js) also renders to jpeg and png.
 It uses the canvg library and it is _really_ trivial.

 ## The controllers
+These are not in the 'core' package and serve as a reference of how mscgenjs can be used.

 ### Embedding
 :page_with_curl: code in [sverweij/mscgen_js/.../mscgen-inpage.js][mscgenjs.embed.source]